flugg/laravel-responder/README.md

 ---

-### Adding Meta Data
+### Adding metadata

-You may want to attach additional meta data to the response.
+You may want to attach additional metadata to the response.
 You can do this using the `meta` method:

 ```php
 return responder()->success(User::all())->meta(['count' => User::count()])->respond();
 ```

-Using the default formatter, the meta data will simply be appended to the response array:
+Using the default formatter, the metadata will simply be appended to the response array:

 ```json
 {